ShaunakNandi/EIP4.0/wk4/README.md

 # Assgn 4b: GRADCAM

-  1. Resnet-18 trained on CIFAR10
+  1. Resnet-18 trained on CIFAR10 (85% test accuracy)

   2. GradCam heatmap superimposed on image samples to visualize what the network sees when making predictions